This post may contain affiliate links. Please read our disclosure policy.

 Top corn chowder with fresh minced parsley and serve in soup bowls.
 The soup on it’s own makes a nice light meal, but for something a little heartier, I like to serve with a copycat Olive Garden Salad and some fresh bread or Cheesy Garlic Bread.

-Refrigerate leftover corn chowder in an airtight container for up to 3-4 days.
-Freezing is not recommended.
+Refrigerator: Transfer cooled soup to an airtight container and refrigerate for up to 3–4 days.

 Sweet Corn Chowder